flashline/FLnet-haxe/README.md

 ##Features:

-- Extends js.html.Element & Array
+- Extends js.html.Element & Array (with "using" keyword).
-- manages custom events.
+- manages custom events this way :  myInstance.eventSourceType.addEventListener(myListener,[parameters to myListener]) ;
-- parse Xml to create a tree of objects, arrays, values. (json like)
+- parse Xml to create a tree of objects, arrays, values : object.object2.array[n].element.array2[m].element2.value (json like).
 - etc...

 ##To be installed :